Kristen Howell, LMSW

 Art holds a Bachelor of Science degree in Accounting from the University of Texas at Dallas.
 He graduated cum laude from UTD in 2006.
 Art is married to Tina Davila and has three daughters.

-Suzy Gange, M.A., LPC-S is the Clinical Director at the Children’s Advocacy Center for Denton County.
+Suzy Gange, M.A., LPC-S is the Director of Clinical Services at Children’s Advocacy Center for Denton County.
 Suzy has over 20 years’ experience in comprehensive clinical programs, including approximately 16 years of LPC supervisory experience.
 Suzy began her career as a Child Protective Service worker in 1994.
 She was a Clinical Supervisor for CAC for Collin County and has worked in private practice, psychiatric hospital settings and crisis counseling in the public school setting, working with intense suicidal and mental health issues.
 One of her greatest strengths is assessing dynamics and identifying client needs.
 She is passionate about serving victims of child abuse and neglect and looks to develop other therapists who can draw from diverse experiences to improve their assessment skills.

-Terri Turrubiarte serves as Office Manager and has been with CACDC for 15 years.
+Terri Turrubiarte serves as Director of Facilities and Property Management and has been with Children’s Advocacy Center for Denton County for 15 years.
 Terri is responsible for the everyday functions of both the Lewisville and Denton office.
-Her duties include facilities management, purchasing, maintaining vendor records/relationships, accounts payable, general human resource tasks and supporting the CACDC team.
+Her duties include facilities management, purchasing, maintaining vendor records/relationships, accounts payable, general human resource tasks and supporting the Advocacy Center team.
 Terri is very passionate about her family and enjoys spending time with her children and grandchildren.